 Section 03

-| What the bulletin does | What the bulletin does not do |
+| What 2025-26 still does | What it still does not do |

 |---|---|

-| Tells exam teams not to criticize a reasonable risk-based cadence by itself | Shield the bank from criticism if risk, controls, or change management are weak |
+| Tells exam teams not to criticize validation frequency or scope by itself when the bank made a reasonable risk-based decision | Protect a bank whose controls, documentation, or override path are weak |

-| Reduces unintended burden for smaller institutions | Transfer accountability from the bank to the vendor |
+| Gives smaller institutions room to stay proportional | Transfer accountability from the institution to the vendor |

 Section 04